noi-techpark/opendatahub-epaper-api/README.md

 ### Heartbeat

-The backend makes periodically a state request to the displays to see if they are still connected.
+The API makes periodically a state request to the displays to see if they are still connected.
 You can modify the interval in .env file
-(Future plans: make heartbeat also refreshing display image every month/week, to prevent ghosting of image on e-in display)
+(Future plans: make heartbeat also refreshing display image every month/week, to prevent ghosting of image on e-ink display)

 ```
 CRON_HEARTBEAT=0 0 0/1 * * ?